joselimajr/SpotiDownloader/README.md

 ## Features

 - Download individual tracks, entire albums, or playlists from Spotify
-- High-quality audio download at `320 kbps` for the best listening experience
 - The ability to download more than 100 tracks
+- High-quality audio download at `320 kbps`
 - No Spotify account required

 ## Usage